rune/rune/docs/docs/quick-start.md

 - If you want some inspiration, we really recommend [checking out example games](examples.mdx)!
 - Building games is more fun when you are a part of community, [join Rune Discord server](https://discord.gg/rune-devs).
-- If your game is ready to be published, check out [publishing your game docs](publishing/publishing-your-game.md)
+- If your game is ready to be published, check out [publishing your game](publishing/publishing-your-game.md).
 - Want to know everything that Rune supports?
-[Explore the API reference](api-reference.md)
+[Explore the API reference](api-reference.md).